 Ports under [External Circuit]s:

 The [External Circuit] keyword allows the user to define any number of ports and port functions on a circuit.
-The [Circuit Call] keyword instantiates [External Circuit]s and connects their ports to specific die nodes (this can include pads).
-In this way, the ports of an [External Circuit] declaration become specific component die nodes.
+The [Circuit Call] keyword instantiates [External Circuit]s and connects their ports to specific die nodes (which may include any die pads or die bumps) and/or component pins.
 Note that, if reserved digital port names are used with an [External Circuit], those ports will be connected automatically as defined in the port list above (under [External Circuit], reserved analog port names do not retain particular meanings).

 Figure 21 illustrates the use of [External Circuit].
-Buffer A is an instance of [External Circuit] “X”.
-Similarly, Buffer B is an instance of [External Circuit] “Z”.
-These instances are created through [Circuit Call]s.
+Buffer “A” and “B” are two instances of [Model] “X”.
+Similarly, Buffer “C” is an instance of [External Circuit] “Z”.
+The instances of [Model] “X” are created by the [Pin] keyword, and the instance of buffer “C” is created through a [Circuit Call].
 [External Circuit] “Y” defines an on-die interconnect circuit.
-Nodes “a” through “e” and nodes “f” through “j” are specific instances of the ports defined for [External Circuit]s “X” and “Z”.
+Nodes “a” through “e” are specific instances of the ports defined for [External Circuit] “Z”.
 These ports become the internal nodes of the die and must be explicitly declared with the [Node Declarations] keyword.
-The “On-die Interconnect” [Circuit Call] creates an instance of the [External Circuit] “Y” and connects the instance with the appropriate power, signal, and ground die pads.
-The “A” and “B” [Circuit Call]s connect the individual ports of each buffer instance to the “On-die Interconnect” [Circuit Call].
+The “On-die Interconnect” [Circuit Call] creates an instance of the [External Circuit] “Y” and connects the instance with die pads, die nodes and [Model] instance terminals.
+The “C” [Circuit Call] connects the individual ports of the buffer instance to the “On_die_interconnect” [External Circuit] through die nodes “a” - “e”.

-Note that the “Analog Buffer Control” signal is connected directly to the pad for pin 3.
+Note that the “Analog Buffer Control” signal of buffer “C” is connected directly to the implicit pad for pin 4.
 This connection is also made through an entry under the [Circuit Call] keyword.

+[External Circuit] “PKG” defines a package interconnect circuit between die pads, [Model] instance terminals and component pins.
+The [Circuit Call] instantiating this [External Circuit] makes the connections between its ports and the appropriate die pads, [Model] instance terminals and component pins.
+Even though buffers “A” and “B” are instances of [Model] “X” and are declared by the [Pin] keyword, their connections to the package model in [External Circuit] “PKG” are defined by the [Circuit Call] instantiating “PKG”.

 - Example Showing [External Circuit] Ports